November 21, 2022 · Pete DiMaio

 Before anyone says anything, yes your social presence is not your owned asset.
 The social media platform owns it.
 However, that doesn’t mean you shouldn’t have a well-developed plan for maximizing your social presence.
 Paid social can work well when built around actual revenue-generating conversion events, using social audiences, and proper targeting.
 Beyond your current social following, you can expand your reach with social amplification channels such as Flip.to, which provide the opportunity for your guests to share their travel experiences with the world.

-With social media, along with all your other owned media assets, we strongly recommend you take the time to ensure you have a plan for success.
+With hotel social media marketing, along with all your other owned media assets, we strongly recommend you take the time to ensure you have a plan for success.
 Spend the time here, you’ve already paid handsomely to generate your databases, and now is the time to make sure they are working as efficiently as possible.

 #4: Plan For Future Strategic Cuts